Applications for the 2018-19 ZooTeen Year

-ZooTeens are a group of 14 – 17 year olds interested in animals, nature and conservation who volunteer their time to the Phoenix Zoo.
-ZooTeens share their interests with our Zoo Guests at a variety of interpretive stations throughout the Zoo, provide mentoring and educational opportunities to Camp Zoo participants, and are eligible to work with and learn from our world-class animal keepers.
+ZooTeens are a select group of teens, ages 14-17, who explore their interest of animals, nature and conservation through volunteer service at the Phoenix Zoo.
+ZooTeens share their interests with our Zoo guests at a variety of interpretive stations throughout the Zoo, provide mentoring and educational opportunities to Camp Zoo participants and are eligible to work with and learn from our world-class animal keepers.

 What are the requirements to be a ZooTeen?